haynick888/IPPR_MatLab/ReadMe.txt

 	NOTE: You can NOT use eccentricity or numObjects on their own.

 	useImageDataset lists the datasets that will be used when training the classifier.
 There are 5 datasets, each labelled 1 through to 5.
+	Minimum of 2 Datasets Selected.
+Maximum of 5 Datasets Selected [1 2 3 4 5]
 	NOTE: Total training images used = numberOfTrainImages * number of datatsets used